al6x/nim/releases/ftext/readme.md

 Formal Text, Text as Data

-Markdown defines How it Looks, the visual style, FormalText defines What it Is, the data.
+Markdown specify How it Looks, FormalText specify What it Means.

 # Todo